AdrianWilczynski/AgGrid.InfiniteRowModel/README.md

 dotnet ef database update
 ```

-- Crated database will be seeded with sample date on app startup.
+- Crated database will be seeded with sample data on app startup.